bstephan-smu/stats2-project1/README.md

 # stats2-project1

-Multiple regression using Airbnb data set to predict review scores in Seattle, WA.
+Multiple regression using Kaggle Seattle Airbnb data to predict price of Airbnb listings